pivot-access-ltd/bma-offline-docs/src/how-to-install-maas.md

 rad-end

 rad-begin /snap/3.1/ui /snap/3.1/cli
-<a href="#heading--fresh-install-3-1-snap"><h2 id="heading--fresh-install-3-1-snap">How to do a fresh snap install of MAAS 3.1 Beta</h2></a>
+<a href="#heading--fresh-install-3-1-snap"><h2 id="heading--fresh-install-3-1-snap">How to do a fresh snap install of MAAS 3.1</h2></a>

-To install MAAS 3.1 Beta from a snap, simply enter the following:
+To install MAAS 3.1 from a snap, simply enter the following:

-    $ sudo snap install --channel=3.1/beta maas
+    $ sudo snap install --channel=3.1/stable maas

-After entering your password, the snap will download and install from the 3.1 beta channel.
+After entering your password, the snap will download and install from the 3.1 channel.

-[note]
-Note that MAAS 3.1 Beta is *not* recommended for production use.
-[/note]

 rad-end